 In this article

 Capital One has some great business credit cards.
-But the Spark Cash and Spark Miles have always had a subtle difference when compared to the business cards issued by Chase, American Express and Citi: Capital One Spark Cards (their business product) reports to your personal credit report.
+But the Spark Cash and Spark Miles have always had a subtle difference when compared to the business cards issued by Chase, American Express and Citi: Capital One Spark Cards (their business product) report to your personal credit report.

 The only exception historically has been those with high credit lines ($150,000+).